 - Establishes positive individual relationships for the purpose of building student confidence and self-esteem.

 - Implements under the supervision of assigned site manager, instructional programs and lesson plans for the purpose of presenting and/or reinforcing learning concepts.

-- Maintains classroom equipment, work area, and manual and electronic files and records for the purpose of ensuring availability of items; providing written reference; providing a safe learning environment; and/or meeting mandated requirements.
+- Maintains classroom equipment, work area, and manual and electronic files and records for the purpose of ensuring availability of items; providing a written reference; providing a safe learning environment; and/or meeting mandated requirements.